GSA/digitalgov.gov/content/communities/web-managers-forum.md

 # View this page at https://digital.gov/communities/web-content-managers
 # Learn how to edit our pages at https://workflow.digital.gov

+# Redirects: enter the path of the URL that you want redirected to this page
+aliases:
+  - /communities/web-managers-forum/
+  - /communities/web-managers-forum/web-content-managers-listserv/

 slug: web-content-managers
 date: 2013-11-21 2:31:00 -0500
 title: "Web Content Managers"